dirtystylus/eleventy-test/posts/eleventy-building-image-gallery-photoswipe/index.md

 ![Two column masonry layout of image thumbnails](masonry.jpg "CSS Grid with masonry support")

-## Eleventy templates
+## Eleventy template optimizations

-After my first implementation I decided that I didn’t want to have the lightbox markup and JavaScript on every page, so I broke out a sub-template of my core **`post.njk`** Nunjucks template.
-I created a **`post-gallery.njk`** variant, and within that the lightbox markup is rendered after all the post content, plus the three JavaScript files (**`photoswipe.min.js`**, **`photoswipe-ui-default.min.js`**, and my **`photoswipe-dom.js`**).
-In my YAML front matter for the post I specify to use this template instead:
+After my first implementation I decided that I didn’t want to have the PhotoSwipe lightbox markup and JavaScript on every page, so I broke out a sub-template of my core **`post.njk`** Nunjucks template.
+I created a **`post-gallery.njk`** variant, and in that template the lightbox markup, plus the three JavaScript files (**`photoswipe.min.js`**, **`photoswipe-ui-default.min.js`**, and **`photoswipe-dom.js`**), are rendered after all the post content.
+In my YAML front matter for the post I specify to use this template instead of the default:

 ```yaml
 layout: layouts/post-gallery
 ```

-In my base Nunjucks file I check for that layout type and include the PhotoSwipe CSS files:
+Since the PhotoSwipe CSS files are linked in the `<head>`, in my **`base.njk`** Nunjucks file I check for that layout type and include the PhotoSwipe CSS files:

 ```twig
 {% raw %}{% if layout === "layouts/post-gallery" %}